scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Configuration {#configuration}

-For the purpose of constructing and propagating path segments, an AS Control Service MUST be configured with links to neighboring ASes.
+For the purpose of constructing and propagating path segments, an AS Control Service is configured with links to neighboring ASes.
 Such information may be conveyed to the Control Service in an out-of-band fashion (e.g in a configuration file).
 For each link, these values MUST be configured:

 - Local Interface ID.
 This MUST be unique within each AS.
 - Neighbor type (core, parent, child, peer), depending on link type (see [](#paths-links)).
 Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.
 - Neighbor ISD-AS number
 - Neighbor interface underlay address

-In addition, the maximum MTU supported by all intra-AS links MAY be configured.
+The maximum MTU supported by all intra-AS links MAY also be configured.

-Last, the AS SHOULD adopt a PCB selection policy that it does not accidentally isolate the AS from the network, i.e., such that it does not block connectivity to parent providers and that ensures downstream connectivity for children.
+The AS SHOULD adopt a PCB selection policy so that it does not accidentally isolate the AS from the network, i.e. such that it does not block connectivity to parent providers and ensures downstream connectivity for children.
 For more details, see [](#selection).

 ## Propagation of PCBs {#path-prop}